 The Scripture relating to the "Plot to kill Lazarus," is often referred to among scholars as, "John's Irony."
-Irony, in this case, being the opposite of what is expected.
+The Irony, in this case, being the opposite of the expected.

-The Chief Priests had no valid reason for plotting Lazarus death.
-All we are told is that Lazarus was raised from the dead by Jesus, and that they were also close friends.
-We are given no other reason for their hatred for Lazarus.
+The Chief Priests had no valid reason for plotting Lazarus' death.
+Lazarus was raised from the dead by Jesus, and they were close, and we are given no other reason for their hatred for Lazarus.

-It takes a twist of the mind to grasp how these people could possibly want to kill Lazarus.
+It takes a twist of the mind to grasp how these people would want to kill Lazarus.
 Wouldn't you agree that they had lost all sense of Spiritual truth and rationality?

-As we will see later in this study, Jesus warned His Followers to expect abuse, persecution, and even death, and His infallible Words have proven true.
+As we will see in a later study, Jesus warned His Followers to expect abuse, persecution, and even death, and His Infallible Words have proven true.

 There are those in today's world, thousands of years later, who seek to destroy anyone who claims to know Jesus.

 Verse 11: " because on account of him many of the Jews were going away and believing in Jesus.